knpuniversity/drupal-under-the-hood/knpu/event-subscriber-tags.md

 This interface forces us to have 1 method: `getSubcribedEvents()`.
 In PhpStorm, hit `command+n` to bring up the Generate menu, select "Implement Methods", and highlight this.
-That's a nice shortcut to add the *one* method we need... and the `use` statement.
+That's a nice shortcut to add the *one* method we need.

 We need to tell Drupal *which* event we want to listen to and *what* method to call when that event happens.
 This method returns an array that says exactly that.
 Use